agibsonsw/AndyEdits/README.md

 You can remove the edit history for a region using another shortcut, via a quick panel (although you cannot remove the most recent edit).
+If you highlight some text you can create/add it as an edit-region.

 You can list, and jump to, edits across all open files.